Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Reference to the authorization transaction.
 You can use this reference to follow up one payment over the whole process.

 - *Transaction date*
-   Date on which the transaction has been created.
+   Date on which the transaction has been created at the payment provider.

 - *Status*
    Status text.